djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image22.3.png">

 59.b Enter your credentials, then click on "Connect app".
-(You can use dummy credentials test/test for this)
+(You can use dummy credentials test/test for this.)
 <img width="1000" alt="image" src="hands-on-lab-assets/image22.4.png">

-60. Click on "skills" and then "Manage skills".
+60. Click on "Skills" and then "Manage skills".

 <img width="1000" alt="image" src="hands-on-lab-assets/image23.png">

-61. Search for the app, where skills are imported, click on it.
+61. Search for the app, where skills are imported and click on it.

-  Then click on "add skills +" for all the skills you imported and then connect app using "Connect App" button in top right.
+  Then, click on "Add skills +" for all the skills you imported and then connect app using "Connect App" button in top right.

 <img width="1000" alt="image" src="hands-on-lab-assets/image24.png">